hard-nett/airdrop/zk-crates/docs/spec.md

   - [x] secure random number generator
   - [x] genesis proof generator
   - [x] genesis fixed amount note generator

-## Smart Contract Design

-- static verification key (VK) - "compiled down" representation of the circuit
-- public inputs
-- halo2 proof

-A cosmwasm smart contract will be paired with a wavs instance, which we expect to have a set of bls12-381 keys as identity and authentication.
-This contracts must accept and process a proof of ownership of function for the bls12-381 keys, as we will implement support for key aggregation and rotation.
-This smart contract will manage the nullifier set as well, in an append-only accepted only from the account managed by the set of wavs operators.
-It will make use of the sudo entrypoint interface required by the x/smart-account module, allowing for a granular approach to implementing this.

-## Verifiable Service Mesh

-A Verifiable Service mesh of nodes acting an a proxy for broadcasting proofs on chain unlocks a number of UX benefits:

-- dedicated API for broadcasting claims
-- minimizing fee-grants
-- delayed claiming support

 ### Claiming API